 C. Hearing Date.
-Upon receipt of the completed JV-220 Application, the Court will determine whether a hearing date is necessary, and thereafter will schedule a hearing date that allows sufficient time for all parties to be provided notice of the JV-220 Application and to file an opposition.
+Upon receipt of the completed JV-220 Application, the Court will determine whether a hearing date is necessary, and thereafter will schedule a

 D. Opposition to Application.
 Any party who wishes to oppose the JV-220 Application must, within two (2) court days after receiving notice of the JV-220 Application: